 Security Considerations

-For deactivation through EOA-signed transactions, the replay protection mechanism provided by EIP-155, if enabled, can effectively prevent cross-chain message replay.
+For deactivation through EOA-signed transactions, the use of nonces in transactions ensures the same message cannot be replayed multiple times on the same chain.
+Additionally, the replay protection mechanism provided by EIP-155, if enabled, effectively prevents cross-chain message replay.